 The Circle of Success also includes employees – Golden Knights Guides (formerly referred to as FLIGHT Guides and Campus Coaches) – who serve as resources and mentors to first-year students.
 Their goal is to help students navigate the transition to the campus community.

-Resident Assistant: If you live on campus, the Resident Assistant (RA) on your floor or in your hall will be your peer resource on many issues.
-RAs are student leaders who develop a positive living environment, supporting residents to grow as members of our campus community while learning from each other.
-RAs are available to answer questions you might have, brainstorm solutions to challenges you face, and celebrate your accomplishments.
+For students living on campus, the Peer Resource is a Resident Assistant (RA).
+RAs develop a positive living environment, supporting residents to grow as members of our campus community while learning from each other.
+RAs are available to answer questions, brainstorm solutions to challenges, and celebrate accomplishments.

 For students living off-campus, the Peer Resource is called a Commuter Assistant (CA).
 CAs provide support, advice, and camaraderie throughout the semester.
 CAs will reach out by email on a weekly basis to share information about campus events and activities.
 Students are encouraged to email, phone, text or meet their CA in person throughout their first semester.

 Everyone in the Circle of Success plays a key role in acclimating new students to the campus community, providing them with opportunities to develop meaningful connections to individuals who can help them succeed through their first year.